wrightmat/dnd-eberron/other/Draconic Factions.md

 - **Magic**: 1
 - **Wealth**: 2
 - **Assets**:
-	- Tanila
+	- Aundair
-	- Ashaya
+	- Eldeen Reaches
-	- Archpriestess Valeria Dantos
+	-
 - **Morale**: +9
-- **Goal**: To create a new extremely powerful half-dragon, similar to Erandis Vol, referred to as "Project Emerald".
+- **Goal**: "Project Emerald": to create a vast land (covering Aundair, Thrane, and the Eldeen Reaches) under Corrine’s rule where nature — and the dragonkind’s influence — are paramount.
 - **Objectives**:
-	 - [x]  Kidnap (or persuade to help) a renowned scholar specializing in draconic history, a librarian named Tanila who lives at Arcanix University.
-Add as an Asset.
+	 - [x]  Corrine ascends to the throne of Aundair at Fairhold, declaring herself as Empress.
+Add Aundair as Asset.
-	 - [x]  Kidnap a young heir from House Lyrandar, Ashaya, known for her strong affinity for elemental powers, to serve as the dragonmarked heir mother.
-Add as an Asset.
-Strange weather patterns begin to plague the area of Stormhome where she was kidnapped.
+	 - [x]  The eastern cities of the Eldeen Reaches are taken under control by Empress Corrine.
+Add Eldeen Reaches as Asset.
-	 - [x]  Kidnap a high ranking member of the Blood of Vol, Archpriestess Valeria Dantos, who can contribute expertise in necromancy.
-Add as an Asset.
+	 - [x]  All cities of Trane
 	 - [ ]  Capture and study various species of dragonkin, such as wyverns and drakes, along with select humanoid subjects, to understand the compatibility of draconic essence with humanoid forms. +1 to Magic.
 	 - [ ]  Build or locate a site of significant magical power, such as a confluence of ley lines or a place steeped in ancient dragon lore, to serve as the focal point for the creation ritual.
 Possibly Arcanix. +1 to Magic.
 	 - [ ]  Successfully complete the ritual, causing a pregnancy in Ashaya in the process. +1 to Magic.